35 Fun Free Things to Do in San Antonio, Texas

 The heroes of the Alamo are buried in a tomb inside of the church.
 Visitors are welcome during the day at no charge.

-🏨 Accommodations near San Fernando Cathedral
+🏨 Accommodations nearby San Fernando Cathedral

 Stop by the San Pedro Creek Culture Park